abfab75/slidious/README.md

 Methods:
 ---

-There are some methods you may use to communicate with jQueryFBM.
+There are some methods you may use to communicate with jQuerySlidious.

 <table>
   <tr>